For Healthcare Professionals

 Note: Dose reduction could mean increasing the interval between doses and/or reducing the overall dose.

-*Median follow-up for MonumenTAL-1 cohorts: TCR-naïve Q2W is over 23 months, TCR-exposed is over 20 months, TCR-naïve QW is over 29 months.
+*Median follow-up for MonumenTAL-1 cohorts: TCR-naïve Q2W is over 30 months, TCR-exposed is over 28 months, TCR-naïve QW is over 37 months.

 †Includes ageusia, dysgeusia, hypogeusia, and taste disorder.

-§Includes 1 (0.6%) grade ¾ event for patients naïve to T-cell redirection therapy receiving TALVEY® Q2W.
+††Includes 1 (0.6%) Grade 3/4 event for patients naïve to T-cell redirection therapy receiving TALVEY® Q2W.

-TALVEY® is associated with a low rate of Grade 3/4 infections (9.3%), death due to infections (1.3%), and discontinuation due to infections (0.8%)1*
+TALVEY® is associated with a low rate of Grade 3/4 infections (8.3%) and death due to infection (1.3%)1*

-Occurrence, discontinuation, and death due to infection in patients receiving TALVEY®
+Occurrence and death due to infection in patients receiving TALVEY®

-Death due to infection
+Death due to infection in patients receiving TALVEY® was 1.3%

-*Median follow-up for MonumenTAL-1 cohorts: TCR-naïve Q2W is over 23 months; TCR-exposed is over 20 months; TCR-naïve QW is over 29 months.
+*Median follow-up for MonumenTAL-1 cohorts: TCR-naïve Q2W is over 30 months; TCR-exposed is over 28 months; TCR-naïve QW is over 37 months.

 †Includes other related terms.